-Shochu 焼酎 is a traditional Japanese hard liquor that is very popular in Japan.
+Shochu 焼酎 is a traditional Japanese hard liquor very popular in Japan.
 Even though sake is better known outside of Japan, shochu outpaces sake in domestic consumption.
 It has a complex flavor and aroma profile.

 Table of contents